StackStorm/st2docs/docs/source/reference/jinja.rst

 v2.1, the expression to access key ``foo`` from datastore used to be ``{{ system.foo }}`` but is now deprecated, and the leading ``st2kv.`` namespace is required.

 Currently, all data in the datastore is represented as strings.
-Toto represent complext data structures like ``dicts`` and ``lists`` the standard approach is to convert the data structure into JSON when storing the data, then parse it when retrieving the data.
+To represent complext data structures like ``dicts`` and ``lists`` the standard approach is to convert the data structure into JSON when storing the data, then parse it when retrieving the data.